jrseti/seti/README.txt

 Rails Project
 -------------

-(Please add detail here if you can.)

-Make sure you have the latest version of Rails
+If you don't have the latest version of Ruby and Rails, then do this:

+ruby -v
+sudo gem update --system
+ruby -v
+sudo gem update

 To build, run these commands in the rails directory